 NLF: AEL grantees must be aware of the following definitions:

-Coenrollment, in the context of Postsecondary Credentials, takes two forms: 1) enrollment in an Integrated Education and Training (IET) program and 2) enrollment in a Postsecondary Education or Training program and in AEL activities that are actively coordinated by the AEL provider.
-“Actively coordinated” means the coenrollment must be consciously and deliberately executed by the AEL grantee and the postsecondary or training institution to support student success in the Postsecondary Education or Training program.
-Both forms of coenrollment must lead to a Postsecondary Credential, unless the participant was enrolled in an on-the job (OJT) or customized training program.
+Actively Coordinated Postsecondary Education or Training means Postsecondary Education or Training services that are not provided in the context of an IET but are services in which a participant is enrolled and supported through AEL Basic Education services actively coordinated by the AEL provider and the Postsecondary Education or Training provider.
+The Coenrollment must be consciously and deliberately executed by the AEL grantee and the postsecondary or training provider to support student success in the Postsecondary Education or Training program.
+An example of an Actively Coordinated program of study would be an AEL math class offered in only the first semester of the three-semester pharmacy technician training program that is contextualized for the training program and actively coordinated with the pharmacy training instructor to support participants in passing the pharmacy math portion of the training.
+Because no other Basic Education is provided simultaneously at any point within the overall scope of the program, there is not a single set of learning objectives for the program of study, and no Workforce Preparation Activities are offered, this provision of services does not meet the requirements of the of IET model, but is an Actively Coordinated Postsecondary Education or Training program.

+While Postsecondary Education or Training hours within an IET constitute an AEFLA qualifying service and are an allowable expenditure for the duration of an IET, Actively Coordinated Postsecondary Education or Training is neither a qualifying service nor an allowable expenditure.

+Basic Education Activities (Basic Education) are programs and activities in the competencies of reading, writing, ESL, and mathematics.

+Coenrollment, in the context of Postsecondary Credentials, takes two forms: 1) enrollment in an IET program, and 2) enrollment in an Actively Coordinated Postsecondary Education or Training program.

+Both forms of Coenrollment must lead to a Postsecondary Credential, unless the participant was enrolled in an on-the-job training (OJT) or customized training program, which are activities excluded from the Credential Attainment measure because these training services usually do not lead to a Postsecondary Credential.

-Participants enrolled in one of these two forms of coenrollment are included in the Postsecondary Credential measure when they exit the Postsecondary Education or Training program.
+Participants enrolled in one of these two forms of Coenrollment are included in the Postsecondary Credential measure when they exit the Postsecondary Education or Training program.

-Enrollment in a Postsecondary Education or Training program that is not actively coordinated would not be included in the performance denominator for Postsecondary Credential attainment (for example, when participants enroll in a Postsecondary Education or Training course on their own, with no coordination between the AEL grantee and the Postsecondary Education or Training program).
+Enrollment in a Postsecondary Education or Training program that is not actively coordinated would not be included in the performance denominator for Postsecondary Credential Attainment (for example, when participants enroll in a Postsecondary Education or Training course on their own, with no coordination between the AEL grantee and the Postsecondary Education or Training program).

-Enrollment in developmental education is not considered coenrollment because developmental education is an education program to acquire academic college readiness and does not directly lead to a Postsecondary Credential.
+Enrollment in developmental education, including college English for Speakers of Other Languages, is not considered a Coenrollment because these courses are prerequisites to acquire academic college readiness or English literacy and do not directly lead to a Postsecondary Credential.